Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 - Pick OU:

 Kansas State is 23-10-0 against the spread this season compared to Florida Atlantic's 21-11-0 ATS record.
-A total of 18 out of the Wildcats' games this season have gone over the point total, and 17 of the Owls' games have gone over.
-The two teams score an average of 154.2 points per game, 10.7 more points than this matchup's total.
-Kansas State has a 7-3 record against the spread while going 7-3 overall in the last 10 contests.
-Florida Atlantic has gone 7-3 against the spread and 9-1 overall in its last 10 games.
+The Wildcats have an 18-15-0 record going over the point total, while games involving the Owls have a record of 17-15-0 when it comes to hitting the over.
+The two teams average 154.2 points per game, 9.7 more points than this matchup's total.
+Kansas State is 7-3 against the spread and 7-3 overall over its last 10 games, while Florida Atlantic has gone 7-3 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.